Introduction

 Tips for Hiring

-- Get Multiple Quotes: Obtain at least three quotes from qualified contractors to compare pricing and services.
+- Get Multiple Quotes: Always obtain detailed bids from at least three different contractors to compare pricing and services.